KyryloKuzyk/PrimeTween/README.md

 #### Performance comparison

-In real-world scenarios, PrimeTween is up to **30%** faster than DOTween in terms of average runtime performance.
+In performance tests, PrimeTween is up to **2.2x** faster than DOTween in the most common use case of [animating position](https://github.com/KyryloKuzyk/PrimeTween/blob/f8717ce7f58d1c5620026c70b09d0b3d41309a48/Benchmarks/Assets/PrimeTween_VS_DOTween.cs#L67-L68).
 But this is not the most important performance indicator most of the time.

 Where PrimeTween really shines is in the absence of **memory allocations**.
 PrimeTween never allocates heap memory and never produces garbage collection spikes.
 Create millions of animations, delays, and sequences with **0KB of GC** and without hiccups!